 - Exercise your body often and regularly.

 - At least once a day do something that makes you happy and satisfied.
-This can be anything, even some minor activity or action like eating something you love, watching a favorite T.V. program, reading or talking to a friend.
+This can be anything, like eating something you love, watching a favorite T.V. program, reading, or talking to a friend.

 - Try to smile more often.